almostahexagon2/lri/phonology.md

 ## Vowels
-LRI as the vowels, /a/, /i/, /u/, /e/ and /o/. and the dipthongs /ai/, /ei/, /oi/, and /au/.
+LRI as the vowels, /a/, /o/, /i/, /u/, /e/ and the dipthongs /ai/, /ei/, /oi/, and /au/.

 ## Phonotactics
-LRI is probably cJvc.
-This is not enforced (What am I, the language police?).
+cJvc is strongly advised.